What is the Academy’s mailing address?

 That depends on your child, his/her academic history, and his/her progress at the Academy.
 Classes on site will be taught by NJ certified teachers, with online self-paced courses also available.
 As such, Cadets will earn credits at different rates.

-Cadets will earn credits to return to their home campuses with the mindset to succeed at earning a diploma with their classmates.
+If applicable, Cadets will earn credits to return to their home campuses with the mindset to succeed at earning a diploma with their classmates.

 Many cadets will take the GED tests (high school equivalency) tests.
 Passing all four tests will credential them, earning them a NJ State high school diploma issued by the NJ Department of Education.